-When the Use Default DDC option is unticked, AdderLink Infinity will use the EDID that is reported by the monitor connected to the receiver unit.
+When the Use Default DDC option is unticked, ADDERLink INFINITY will use the EDID that is reported by the monitor connected to the receiver unit.
 However, if you tick the Use Default DDC option, you can then select from a range of preset video resolutions from the Choose Default DDC drop down box.
-Once selected, ALIF100T unit will report itself to prefer this video mode.
-Please note that all of the listed video resolutions are single link DVI with a maximum pixel clock of 165MHz and a 60Hz refresh rate.
+Once selected, ALIFIOIT unit will report itself to prefer this video mode.